A-Levels Curriculum Guide

 Career and Opportunities There is a pretty diverse range of careers open to graduates with an English degree: copywriter, PR, journalist, marketing, advertising, animator, designer, public speaker, teacher, curator and TV producer are just a few.

-FRENCH - Block F - AQA
+FRENCH - AQA

 Lessons 1.5 hours total per week.